nuodb/nuodb-samples/StorefrontDemo/README.md

       > If you do not specify a command line value, the default is pulled from the `public-url` context param of web.xml.
       > The default is `http://{host}:{port}/{context}`.

-		-Dstorefront.region=Default

-	  > The name of the region in which this Storefront instance is running.
-If you are using NuoDB 2.0 or greater
-	  > and don't explicitly specify a region name here, the region name is auto-detected by querying the `NODES` table
-	  > (`GEOREGION` column).

-		-Dstorefront.db.name=name@host[:port]

-	  > The name, hostname/IP, and port of the NuoDB instance to connect to.
-If you'd like to run the Storefront with MySQL
-	  > instead, swap the `nuodb-samples/StorefrontDemo/src/main/resources/hibernate.cfg.xml` file with
-	  > `nuodb-samples/StorefrontDemo/src/main/resources/hibernate-mysql.cfg.xml` and add necessary dependencies to the pom.xml file.
-	  > The MySQL dependencies already exist in the pom.xml file but need to be uncommented.
+		-Dstorefront.db.name=dbname@host[:port]

+	  > The database name (dbname) and NuoDB broker hostname or IP address (host).
+The Storefront creates its database and schema automatically at startup,
+	  > so you need not create the database in advance.

 		-Dstorefront.db.user=StorefrontUser

 	  > The username of the database account to use when connecting.
+If the database does not yet exist, Storefront will add this user when creating the database.

 		-Dstorefront.db.password=StorefrontUser

 	  > The password of the database account to use when connecting.

+		-Dstorefront.db.options=

+	  > Querystring parameters to include as part of the JDBC connection string.

 		-Dstorefront.dbapi.user=domain
 		-Dstorefront.dbapi.password=bird
 		-Dstorefront.dbapi.host=localhost
 		-Dstorefront.dbapi.port=8888

-	  > Credentials and endpoint information for connecting to NuoDB's AutoConsole API.
-The API is used to build the node list on the Control Panel
+	  > Credentials and endpoint information for connecting to NuoDB's AutoConsole API (with defaults shown above).
+The API is used for Control Panel tasks, such
-	  > page and shutdown nodes on demand.
-The Storefront will attempt to connect to the API by default, falling back to querying system tables.
-	  > Note that without API connectivity, nodes cannot be shut down via the Storefront's Control Panel.
-These API settings are ignored
-	  > if you're using the Storefront with a database other than NuoDB.
+	  > as creating the database, adding/removing hosts and regions, shutting down nodes on demand, etc.

    You may bundle these Storefront settings in a properties file containing the key=value pairs to use instead of, or as overrides to, the above command line arguments.